 This interview with Jon made me realize that a lot of times we all get caught up in life and all this “noise.”
 Especially in the acting industry where jobs are super competitive, things are constantly changing, and it’s just crazy to say the least.
 He taught me that sometimes we all need to just take a step back from this “noise” and take it by day to realize that “everything will be ok.”
 Even small accomplishments such as getting your headshots printed are worthwhile to recognize even if it’s just for yourself.
 His strong family structure keeps him grounded and taking time for himself always helps him realize that there is always another day to look forward to.

-I for one look forward to seeing Jon in the upcoming Healthy Campus Initiative celebration on May 4th at the UCLA Amphitheatre.
+I’m looking forward to seeing Jon perform in A Midsummer Night’s Dream on May 4th!
 You can grab a FREE ticket at UCLA’s Central Ticket Office (CTO) or you can buy one online for $25.

 Phillip Cox is a 4th year Bioengineering major and blogger for the Eat Well Pod within the Healthy Campus Initiative.